-We are also party to a termination agreement with MonoSol Rx, LLC, or MonoSol, that may limit the value of any sale, license or commercialization of KP415.
+We are also party to a termination agreement with MonoSol that may limit the value of any sale, license or commercialization of KP415.
 Under this termination agreement, MonoSol has the right to receive an amount equal to a percentage in the low teens of any value generated by KP415, and any product candidates arising therefrom, including royalty payments on any license of KP415, the sale of KP415 to a third party or the commercialization of KP415.

-Provisions in the Deerfield facility may inhibit our ability to enter into specified transactions, including any joint venture, partnership or any other profit sharing arrangement.
+Provisions in our facility agreement with Deerfield Private Design Fund III, L.P. may inhibit our ability to enter into specified transactions, including any joint venture, partnership or any other profit sharing arrangement.

-Pursuant to the Deerfield facility, we may not enter into specified transactions, including any joint venture, partnership or any other profit sharing arrangement, without the prior approval of Deerfield.
+Pursuant to our credit facility agreement with Deerfield Private Design Fund III, L.P., or Deerfield, dated June 2, 2014, or the Deerfield facility, we may not enter into specified transactions, including any joint venture, partnership or any other profit sharing arrangement, without the prior approval of Deerfield.
 Deerfield's interests may not always coincide with our corporate interests or the interests of our other stockholders, and Deerfield may act in a manner with which you may not agree or that may not be in the best interests of our other stockholders.
 If Deerfield does not approve our entry into specified transactions, it could significantly delay or inhibit the commercialization of our product candidates.